yehudacohen/alchemy/alchemy-web/docs/providers/fs/yaml-file.md

 # Yaml File

-The Yaml File resource allows you to create and manage YAML files with formatted content in your filesystem.
-This is useful for configuration files and other structured data formats.
-Learn more about YAML at [yaml.org](https://yaml.org/).
+The Yaml File component allows you to create and manage YAML files with formatted content using the [YAML](https://yaml.org/) format.

 # Minimal Example